w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Understanding the W3C standards development process, based on public work and inputs from organizations, people with disabilities, industries, public bodies and individuals interested in collaborating.
+* Understanding the W3C standards development process, based on public work and inputs from organizations, people with disabilities, industries, public bodies, research and individual experts.
 * Acknowledging the need for consensus  to promote standards endorsement by the W3C.

 ##### Approximate duration.